From Symmetry to Geometry: Tractable Nonconvex Problems: Nonconvex Problems with Discrete Symmetry

-with $\mb X_0$ as sparse as possible.
-Sparsity is desirable for data compression, and to facilitate tasks such as sensing, denoising, superresolution, etc. \cite{wright2010sparse, elad2010sparse}
+with $\mb X_0$ being as \emph{sparse} as possible.
+Sparsity is desirable for data compression, which facilitates tasks such as sensing, denoising, and superresolution, etc. \cite{wright2010sparse, elad2010sparse}

-In the representation \eqref{eqn:DL-representation}, the data points $\mb y_j$ are approximated as superpositions $\mb y_j \approx \mb A_0 \mb x_{0j}$ of a few columns of the matrix $\mb A_0 = [\mb a_{01}, \dots, \mb a_{0n} ]$.
-This matrix is sometimes called a {\em dictionary}.
+In the representation \eqref{eqn:DL-representation}, the data points $\mb y_j$ are approximated as superpositions $\mb y_j \approx \mb A_0 \mb x_{0j}$ of a few columns of the dictionary $\mb A_0 \in \bb R^{m \times n}$.
 Clearly, the size of the dictionary, $n$, has an impact on the accuracy, sparsity, and utility of this data representation.
-The appropriate dictionary size depends on application: for learning from a single image, a complete ($n = m$) dictionary may suffice, whereas for learning from larger collections of images, an overcomplete ($n > m$) dictionary may be more appropriate \cite{murray2006learning, elad2006image, yang2010image}.
-Below, we discuss how our basic intuitions from the orthogonal, one-sparse case, carry over to each of these more realistic model problems.
+The appropriate dictionary size depends on application: for learning from a single image, a complete ($n = m$) dictionary may suffice, whereas for learning from a larger collection of images, an overcomplete ($n > m$) dictionary may be more appropriate \cite{murray2006learning, elad2006image, yang2010image}.
+Below, we discuss how our basic intuitions obtained from the orthogonal and one-sparse case in \Cref{sec:toy_dl}, can be carried over to each of these more realistic model problems.